Green Chili Corn Muffins

 Green Chili Corn Muffins – moist corn muffins packed full of sharp cheddar cheese and green chilis.
 Perfect with cool weather soups and stews.

 Need something to go along with all the soups and stews you’re going to be cooking as soon as the cooler fall weather comes around?
 Well, do I have a recipe for you!

 My moist corn muffins packed full of sharp cheddar cheese and green chilis are the perfect accompaniment for those recipes.
 They go great with most any soup, stew, or chili.
 Heck, they go great with just about anything.
 I served them with a hamburger and potato casserole just the other day.

 Of course, these are just another variation on cornbread and who doesn’t like cornbread?
 Corn pone.
 Corn sticks.
 Hoecakes.
 Corn dodgers.
 All good eatin’ in my book!

-How to Make Chili Cheese Corn Muffins
+How to Make Green Chili Corn Muffins

 Preheat the oven to 375 degrees.